aex-141

 EditionLimitDecrease

-extension and MUST be triggered whenever the decrease_edition_limit
+This event is defined by the mintable_templates extension and MUST be triggered whenever the decrease_edition_limit entrypoint is called.

 The event arguments should be as follows: (template_id, old_limit, new_limit)

-EditionLimitDecrease(int, int, int)
+EditionLimitDecrease(int, int, int)template_id

 int